woojinv/woojinv/README.md

 ### Hi there 👋

 My name is Woojin Oh and I am a life-long learner.
+If I'm not learning, I'm not living.

 I get the most fulfillment from overcoming obstacles and accomplishing goals.